Extra-curricular music opportunities

 We offer music scholarships to talented pupils pursuing their passion for music.
 These scholarships provide a pathway to excellence, enabling pupils to receive exceptional music education and guidance from experienced professionals.

 Music scholars can access dedicated resources, personalised tuition, and exclusive performance opportunities.
-They also have the valuable opportunity to access the Alexander Technique to enhance their performance skills.
+They also benefit from accompaniment periods and the valuable opportunity to access the Alexander Technique to enhance their performance skills.

 Inspirational Bryanston music alumni